ziggybaba1/rave-react-native/README.md

 ## How It Works

-This is a simple demonstration of how to set up a simple react native App and integrate `rave react native SDK` into it.
+This is a simple demonstration of how to set up a simple react native app and integrate `rave react native SDK` into it.

-To set up rave react native SDK into your application, follow the process below;

-- Using the [Expo CLI](https://expo.io/) command line utility, enter the following:
+Using the [Expo CLI](https://expo.io/) command line utility, Enter the following command to get started:

   - `expo init AwesomeProject`
   - `cd AwesomeProject`
   - `npm start`